Are Probiotics Safe? 6 Facts or Myths About Probiotics

 Probiotics are defined as “live microorganisms that, when administered in adequate amounts, confer a health benefit on the host” [1].

 But, with all of the options out there, it can feel difficult to know if and when a probiotic will improve your gut microbiome and support your health.
-Even worse - can probiotics make you sick?
+Even worse—you might wonder, are probiotics safe?
+Can probiotics make you sick?

-Here, we’re going to break down some science behind the facts and myths of probiotics.
+Here, we’re going to break down some science behind the probiotics facts and myths.

 Everyone could use a probiotic